nlpAThits/BioNLP2021/README.md

 This is the code repository for the paper [Word-Level Alignment of Paper Documents with their Electronic Full-Text Counterparts](https://www.aclweb.org/anthology/2021.bionlp-1.19.pdf)

+The repository contains code for converting both *.nxml* and *.pdf* files to MMAX2 format, and for creating an alignment between both representations.
+For copyright reasons, we cannot provide the scanned .pdf documents from our collection, nor all of the corresponding .pdf or .nxml files from PubMed Central.
+Instead, we provide the open-access paper "Identification and characterization of trans-3-hydroxy-l-proline dehydratase and Δ1-pyrroline-2-carboxylate reductase involved in trans-3-hydroxy-l-proline metabolism of bacteria"

 For questions, you can contact [Mark-Christoph Müller](mailto:mark-christoph.mueller@h-its.org?subject=bionlp2021)